-In the case of ultrasounds, this is a good screening tool for all with thyroid disease of suspected thyroid disease.
+In the case of ultrasounds, this is a good screening tool for all with thyroid disease or suspected of having thyroid disease.
 In fact, it is underutilized but a completely safe test (with no radiation involved).

 If something unusual were to present itself during an ultrasound, there may be recommendations to have a fine needle aspiration (FNA) and/or biopsy to take a closer look at the cells in the thyroid.

-Bottom Line: No matter how you look at it, it is incredibly important to gain a complete understanding of your thyroid and how it is working – especially if you have any of the aforementioned symptoms or a familial history with thyroid disease.
+Bottom Line: No matter how you look at it, it is incredibly important to gain a complete understanding of your thyroid and how it is working.
+This is especially true if you have any of the aforementioned symptoms or familial history with thyroid disease.

 Treating Thyroid Cancer

-It all depends on the stage and the type of cancer present, but some popular thyroid cancer treatments include:
+It all depends on the stage and the type of cancer present.
+That said, popular thyroid cancer treatments include:

 Surgery – What is often considered the best and most appropriate treatment (Read: Do you really need thyroid surgery).

 Radiofrequency-ablation7 – This is a process using heat to treat the cancer cells.

 Radioactive Iodine – High doses of iodine to destroy thyroid cells (Read: 10 Super important questions to ask before starting a radioactive iodine regime).